AxDSan/lithium/README.md

 robust plugin architecture.
 Swap out the default ORM / ODM implementation for [Doctrine 2](https://github.com/mariano/li3_doctrine2/) or [PHP ActiveRecord](https://github.com/greut/li3_activerecord).
 Don't like the native template engine?
-You are free to use [Twig](https://github.com/UnionOfRAD/li3_twig), [Mustache](https://github.com/bruensicke/li3_mustache), or simply roll your own!
+Feel free to use [Twig](https://github.com/UnionOfRAD/li3_twig), [Mustache](https://github.com/bruensicke/li3_mustache), or simply roll your own!

 If you don't even need to write a full application, build a micro-app in a